LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 ```
 {% endhighlight %}

-We pass the format and name options to that our final bundle is available in the global namespace and can be used by other js code.
+We pass the format and name options so that our final bundle is available in the global namespace and can be used by other js code.

 The final step is to add index.js to `.gitignore`.